WyattBlue/auto-editor/README.md

 If that runs successfully, then congratulations, you have successfully installed auto-editor.
 See the usage section for more examples.

+# About
+This project is a fork of Carykh's inactive [jumpcutter](https://github.com/carykh/jumpcutter).
+It seeks to fix the issues (and design flaws) of the original while still following the same general idea and allowing the same parameters.

-## Help
+# Help
-If it didn't run successfully or if you have any other suggestions or concerns, then feel free to create a new issue on this page.
+If you can't figure out how to install this or you have any other suggestions or concerns, then create a new issue on project with the details.
 Alternatively, you can discuss the issue in jumpcutter's [official discord.](https://discord.gg/2snkzhy)